PSY3026 : Psychology of Religion

 The format of resits will be determined by the Board of Examiners

 |Written Examination||120||2||A||60||Seen exam – 2 out of 5 questions.
 Present in person.|

 The written exam assesses both the knowledge and skills developed in this course: Knowledge of the range of topics and approaches in the psychology of religion and cognitive science of religion, critical thinking in regards to the theories covered, evaluative appraisal of research methods and findings.

 The essay allows for deeper understanding of one area of the course and assesses and practices appropriate literature search, understanding and usage, written communication, critical evaluation and appraisal of issues and theories.
+The essay also includes reflective components.
 Both substantive and formative feedback will be provided on the essay by the module leader.

 Students can gain formative feedback on their learning of the assessed knowledge and skills throughout the course.
-Formative feedback is primarily given by the module leader in the interactive sessions and lectures, but also includes formative feedback from peers in the interactive sessions.
+Formative feedback is primarily given by the module leader in the workshops and weekly surgeries, but also includes formative feedback from peers in the interactive sessions.

 FMS Schools offering Semester One modules available as ‘Study Abroad’ will, where required, provide an alternative assessment time for examinations that take place after the Christmas vacation.
 Coursework with submissions dates after the Christmas vacation will either be submitted at an earlier date or at the same time remotely.